canonical/operator/docs/CharmsInDetail.md

 These interfaces need a charm writing doc of their own (todo) the takeaway here is that there is a single import for both charms to be able to communicate with each other.

 ![New charm interfaces](./diagrams/charm_interfaces_drawing_new.jpg)

+That's enough background for now, you can move onto Charm Writing in detail.

 ## Charm writing